GoteoFoundation/goteo/docs/developers/EVENTS.md

 Great, the plugin is created and already working, however it does nothing yet.

-We want to keep track of projects in order to automatically create a twit every time ara published.
+We want to keep track of projects in order to automatically create a twit every time is published.

 To do that, we must create the event listener class: